 1. “White Box” Model

-Even before putting pen to paper (or mouse to screen), architects already know a lot about a project: its site, program, areas, likely number of stories — information that can already provide valuable insights into how the building is likely to perform.
+Even before putting pen to paper (or mouse to screen), architects already know a lot about a project: its site, program, areas, and likely number of stories — information that can already provide valuable insights into how the building is likely to perform.

 A simple “white box” model — literally a box with the correct square footage, space uses, and location — can help you understand the likely load profile of your building.
 Is it dominated by internal loads such as lighting and equipment, or by external loads such as solar gain or conduction losses?
 Is heating or cooling more important?
-This information begins to suggest which design strategies are likely to be the most impactful, and can help to shape early design concepts.
+This information begins to suggest which design strategies are likely to be the most impactful and can help to shape early design concepts.

 The great thing about building a white box model is that it begins to generate questions that are perfect for follow-up analysis, such as: “What height should the windows be?”
 “How much of an impact does window-to-wall ratio have?”
 “What’s the impact of different floorplate shapes?”